-11.18 Processing a Second Move Compensation (SMC)
+11.18 Processing a Second Moves Compensation (SMC)

-As mentioned in the WisDOT Guide to Utility Coordination (Ch 11.2 Wisconsin Reimbursement Policy), WisDOT is required by law to pay for second moves necessitated by changes to the plan.
+See Job Aid - Interim Guidance - Utility Agreement Change Order & Second Move Compensation (click here) As mentioned in the WisDOT Guide to Utility Coordination (Ch 11.2 Wisconsin Reimbursement Policy), WisDOT is required by law to pay for second moves necessitated by changes to the plan.
 The documentation required for a second move is similar to documentation for a utility agreement.
 The major difference is the second move will typically occur during construction and the timing of the approval process is more critical.